 Manifold Wisdom

-“Manifold” means various, variegated, intricate.1 I view it as “many-folded.”
-Picture a fan.
-It has many visible and known parts—the outer folds of a fan; and many parts hidden or unknown—the inner folds of a fan.
+“Manifold” means various, variegated, intricate.1 Better described as “many-folded.”
+Picture a fan, it’s folded back and forth.
+It has many visible and known parts—the outer folds of a fan; and many hidden or unknown parts—the inner folds of a fan.
 It can expand and contract, open and close.

 Our Future with God